AaronMorelli/SQLServerTraceFlags/README.md

 Ken Henderson’s [SQL Server 2005 Practical Troubleshooting: The Database Engine](https://www.amazon.com/SQL-Server-2005-Practical-Troubleshooting/dp/0321447743/ref=sr_1_1?ie=UTF8&qid=1477503810&sr=8-1&keywords=Ken+Henderson+2005) referred to in shorthand as “Khen2005”.

 ## Trace Flag Usage and Categorization
 Most (but not all) trace flags can be enabled at SQL Server startup by using the –T (capital letter) startup option.
 However, most (but not all) trace flags can also be enabled at startup by using the –t (lowercase letter) startup option.
 (Besides the upper/lowercase difference, the syntax is otherwise identical).
-However, [this Microsoft article](http://technet.microsoft.com/en-us/library/ms190737.aspx) indicates that other, unknown trace flags are enabled by the lowercase option, and thus the uppercase method should be used except under the direction of Microsoft support.
+However, [BOL](https://msdn.microsoft.com/en-us/library/ms190737.aspx) indicates that other, unknown trace flags are enabled by the lowercase option, and thus the uppercase method should be used except under the direction of Microsoft support.

 [Be careful](http://blogs.msdn.com/b/psssql/archive/2010/02/19/did-you-start-your-sql-server-engine-correctly.aspx) when adding Trace Flags (or other startup options) to the SQL Server via the Configuration Manager GUI.

 Microsoft employee Nacho Alonso Portillo [notes](http://blogs.msdn.com/b/ialonso/archive/2011/12/05/what-is-the-expected-behavior-from-an-attempt-to-enable-a-trace-flag-which-is-not-defined-in-the-targeted-version-of-the-product.aspx) the following about the DBCC TRACEON command:
-- The valid range for trace flags (for 2008 R2 anyways) is -1 to 9299.
-However, “-1” has the well-known special meaning of enabling/disabling the flag globally.
+- The valid range for trace flags for 2008 R2 and before is -1 to 9299.
+(Newer releases have introduced flags higher in the 9000 range and even above 10000)
+- However, “-1” has the well-known special meaning of enabling/disabling the flag globally.
 Note that “9299” as an upper limit is clearly dated, as there are now trace flags with #’s higher than 9299, such as the well-known 9481, and apparently even a 10202 in “vNext” (the version after SQL 2014).
 - The “-1” wildcard can appear in any position in the DBCC TRACEON syntax, though by convention most online use of it always pushes it to the back of the command, after other TF #’s.
 - Some flags can only be used with the “-T” startup option, and some can only be used with the DBCC TRACEON command.
 Attempting to enable “-T”-only flags with DBCC TRACEON will result in an error.